This post may contain affiliate links.

 Can you make paper hold up books?
 You certainly can!
-With just 4 pieces of paper and a little bit of scotch tape, we help up 27 books!
+With just 4 pieces of printer paper and a little bit of scotch tape, we held up 27 books!
 This paper book tower is completely amazing to watch!

 We did a paper book tower experiment this week to see which shape and which height of paper would be the strongest.
 We really did make paper hold up books and my kids were AMAZED at how strong it was!

 How to Make Paper Hold Up Books: